Tenebrae (film): Filming

-Much of Tenebrae takes place during daytime, or in harshly over-lit interiors.
-Except for the finale and some night scenes, the entire movie is shot with clear, cold light permeating the surroundings.
+Much of Tenebrae takes place during the daytime or in harshly overlit interiors.
+Except for the finale and some nighttime scenes, the entire movie is shot in clear, cold light that permeates the surroundings.
 The lighting and camerawork used in Andrzej Żuławski's Possession (1981) was an influence on the film's look.
 Although tenebr(a)e means "darkness" or "shadows" in Latin, Argento ordered cinematographer Luciano Tovoli to use as much bright light as possible.
 The director intended that the film be set in the near future and wanted the lighting to help create a "cold, stark and semi-futuristic look".
 Argento explained that this approach was also an attempt to imitate what he saw as the "realistic manner of lighting" used in television police shows.
 The director explained that he was adopting "a modern style of photography, deliberately breaking with the legacy of German Expressionism.
-Today's light is the light of neon, headlights, and omnipresent flashes ...
+Today's light is the light of neon, headlights, and omnipresent flashes...
 Caring about shadows seemed ridiculous to me and, more than that, reassuring."
-Argento filmed half-empty streets and shops where he could, in an attempt to reflect a futuristic setting where a disaster had diminished significantly the population of his imaginary city.
+Argento filmed half-empty streets and shops where he could, in an attempt to reflect a futuristic setting where a disaster had diminished the population of his imaginary city significantly.
 Tovoli used Kodak 5247 film stock (125 ASA speed rating) for daylight scenes, and Kodak 5293 (250 ASA) for night shoots.
 Tovoli rated both at 300 ASA to ensure controlled overexposure of the negative during filming, for the benefit of under-developing in the lab and less colour loss.
 The ultimate aim was for the images to be "crystal clear", and the night scenes to be awash with light.

-Film scholar Richard Dyer highlights several intelligent devices used by Argento in the editing of the film, noting that interpolated sequences are sometimes punctuated by "shots of pills and the sound of running water."
+Film scholar Richard Dyer highlights several intelligent devices Argento uses in the film's editing, noting that interpolated sequences are sometimes punctuated by "shots of pills and the sound of running water."
 Steffen Hantke believes that the shock cuts in the latter part of the film are among cinema's "most brutal and stylized", and exhibit a degree of abstract expressionism.
 Film scholar Leon Hunt argues that the devices and themes utilized by Argento in the making of Tenebrae make it as much an example of art cinema as anything else.
-The initial murders are shot in a "clipped montage style", which is later revealed to be reflecting the use of a camera by the first killer to record the scene.
+The initial murders are shot in a "clipped montage style", which is later revealed to reflect the first killer's use of a camera to record the scene.
 Giuliano Gemma later said that Argento fostered an improvisational atmosphere on set.
-One example he gave was the scene where his character bends to pick up some evidence from the floor, only to reveal Neal behind him having perfectly matched his position relative to the camera.
-This moment was not scripted but resulted from Argento's noticing the actors' similar build while they were stood, one behind the other in front of him.
+One example he gave was the scene where his character bends to pick up some evidence from the floor, only to reveal Neal behind him, having perfectly matched his position relative to the camera.
+This moment was not scripted but resulted from Argento's noticing the actors' similar build while they were standing, one behind the other in front of him.